 Training and development methods are one of the major focus areas of the Human Resource Department.
-Training activities of the organization must increase the skill level of the employees that enable employees to perform better.
-On the other hand, training and development methods increase employee’s loyalty towards the organization.
+Training activities of the organization must increase the skill level of the employees which enables employees to perform better.
+On the other hand, training and development methods increase employees’ loyalty toward the organization.
 Organizations can implement different training and development programs for employees.
 It will give a good result if overall training and development programs could be designed through proper training need analysis.

 Training and Development

 Employee training and development is an integrated process that aims to contribute to an organization’s efficiency by increasing the knowledge and competencies of the employees.
 Training and development provide a learning opportunity for further career growth of the employees.
 The terms “training” and “development” are used together to describe the overall employee learning process.
 Training refers to the activities taken by the organization to improve the present knowledge and skills of the employees for performing a job better.
 Training is always considered an employee engagement activity of the organization.
 Development is the organized activity or educational process which focuses on the growth of managerial-level employees.

 |Training is a reactive process||Development is a proactive process|

 |It has specific and quantifiable goals||It concentrates on the broader skills|

 |The objective is to improve employees’ work performance.||The objective is to prepare employees for future challenges.|